shinchanmani2003/shinchanmani2003/README.md

 - **Degree**: B.E.
 Computer Science and Engineering
 - **Skills**: HTML, CSS, JavaScript, React, Node.js, Git, and more
 - **Internship**: Web Development Intern at **E-Soft**
-- **Project**: *"Identifying Dark Patterns in E-Commerce Websites"* — A research-driven project analyzing and detecting misleading design patterns in online shopping platforms to improve user transparency and ethics.

 ## Projects